Non-sovereign monarchy: United Arab Emirates

 The numerous small sheikdoms on the Persian Gulf were under informal suzerainty to the Ottoman Empire during the 16th century.
 Later, this dominance gradually shifted to the United Kingdom.
 In 1853 the rulers signed a Perpetual Maritime Truce, and from that point onward delegated disputes between themselves to the British for arbitration (it is from this arrangement that the territory's former title, the "Trucial" States was derived).
 In 1892 this arrangement was formalized into a protectorate in which the British assumed responsibility for the emirate's protection.
-This arrangement existed until 1971, when the U.A.E. was granted independence.
+This arrangement existed until 1971, when the United Arab Emirates was granted independence.